America (Kim Mitchell song)

 "America" is a song by Canadian rock musician Kim Mitchell.
 It was released May 1992 as the second single from his fourth studio album, Aural Fixations.
 It was Mitchell's highest-charting single in Canada, reaching number 3 on the RPM Top Singles chart.

+A music video was made for the song.
+However, it seems to be lost, not even being available on YouTube.